fr31/spotifylyrics/README.md

 Fetches and displays lyrics to currently playing song in the Spotify desktop client.

-# how to
+# How to

-You can grab the latest release exe in the [release section](https://github.com/SimonIT/spotifylyrics/releases).
+You can grab the latest release in the [release section](https://github.com/SimonIT/spotifylyrics/releases).

+## Windows

+Download the .exe file.

 Just double click and start playing songs in spotify.

+It is possible that a warning of windows smartscreen appears.
+It's because the exe is unsigned (see [#22](https://github.com/SimonIT/spotifylyrics/issues/22)).
+You can allow the program to open by clicking on "More info" and "Run anyway".

 If you get an error about api-ms-win-crt-runtime-l1-1-0.dll missing, you need this:

 https://www.microsoft.com/en-us/download/details.aspx?id=48145

+## Linux

+Download the file without any file ending.

+Make it executable via terminal with `chmod +x SpotifyLyrics` or via you file manager.

+Now you can double click the executable and start playing songs in spotify.

+## MacOS

+Download the .app.zip file.

+Extract the zip so you got a SpotifyLyrics.app directory.

+Double clicking the SpotifyLyrics.app should open it an you can play your songs in spotify.

+If you the window opens and closes immidiatly see [#17](https://github.com/SimonIT/spotifylyrics/issues/17).

-# running from source
+# Running from source
 If you want to run from source you need:

 * Python 3.6 (probably any version greater than Python 3.6)
 * pip install -r requirements.txt

-Ubuntu/Debian Example:
+## Ubuntu/Debian example:
 ```
-sudo apt-get install python3-pip
+sudo apt install python3-pip
 git clone https://github.com/SimonIT/spotifylyrics.git
 cd spotifylyrics/
 sudo pip3 install -r requirements.txt